docsforadobe/illustrator-scripting-guide/docs/jsobjref/View.md

 **Description**

 Read-only.
-The bounding rectangle of this view relative to the current document’s bounds.
+The bounding rectangle of this view relative to the current document's bounds.

 **Type**